okozelsk/EasyML/Readme.md

 |Squared Activation|Use it for Regression tasks (together with Activation or alone).
 It is the current activation value of Hidden neuron squared, but with the preserved sign.|
 |Spikes Fading Trace|Use it for Categorical and Binary tasks.The predictor is constructed as a gradually decaying trace of the history of spikes emitted by the Hidden neuron.
 The predictor is the result of my research and is my main contribution to Reservoir Computing.|

-The output of the Reservoir is all the predictors collected from all the hidden neurons as well as the original input to the Reservoir.
+The output of the Reservoir is all the predictors collected from all the hidden neurons as well as the original input to the Reservoir, if feeding mode allows it.
 In order to further work with the output, it is divided into sections: Activations, SquaredActivations, SpikesFadingTraces and ResInput.
 <br />
 <br />